nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Section/README.md

 ### m2section
 **Description:**
    This script can be used to extract data along a section specified in the file *sections.in*.
 To specify which fields to extract, use the relevant extract files (daily, weekly, restart, etc).
 If interested in velocities over the section, be sure to select both *utot* and *vtot* fields in the extract file.
-This routine also requires the *extract.sec* file, but its use is undocumented and unclear.
-An example *extract.sec* file can be found at the **NERSC-HYCOM-CICE/hycom/MSCPROGS/Input/** directory.

 **Usage:**